RZMC/dndCharGen/README.md

 ###Character Gen
-  menu specificly for character generation, if the tables have not been loaded it should request basic tables
+  menu specificly for character generation, if the tables have not been loaded it should request basic tables 1.Display Current Character Information
-  1. Appearance
-    1. preform dice rolls disregarding lowest and creating 6 lists of the three highest rolls for each set of rolls
-    2. requires a RULE file with all the relevant information, some GMs/DMs may want to change it up so at least 3 tables should be made with comments
-    3. should request rule file if none is present so player does not have
-    4. basic table, 6 sets of rolls, 4 rolls per set, drop lowest in each set, single mulligan option rule should be present
-    5. same as above, no mulligan
-    6. same as first table, reroll die on 1
-    7. probably list current rules like "Mulligan: none" and "reroll lowest" just so peopel know what is goign on
   2. Attribute Roll, selection, and modifiers
+    1. be able to preform a single dice roll, a set of dice rolls or multiple sets of dice rolls.
+    2. be able to set highest possible roll per die and lowest possible roll
+    3. be able to disregard between 0 and all dice rolls, just because for the dynamicness of it
+    4. be able to toggle mulligans on and off
+    5. mulligans sould have a counter that can be toggled that counts the total ammoutn of tiems mulligans have been rolled
+    6. requires a RULE file with all the relevant information, some GMs/DMs may want to change it up so at least 3 tables should be made with comments
+    7. should request rule file if none is present so player does not have
+    8. default table, 6 sets of rolls, 4 rolls per set, drop lowest in each set, mulligan on and mulligan counter on
+    9. probably list current rules like "Mulligan: none" and "reroll lowest" just so peopel know what is going on
+    10. Option to display current rolls
+  3. Appearance
+    1. Sex
+    2. Race
+      1. attribute modifiers from race, must be compatable with attribute table
+      2. abilities from race as descriptive text
+    3. body features
+      1. hair color
+      2. eye color
+      3. skin color
+      4. age
-  3. Class
+  4. Class
+    1.

 ###Utilities
 1. Import Rules and Tables